Port 9100 Details

 applications |

-Abacast peer-to-peer audio and video streaming
+Abacast peer-to-peer audio and video streaming, PDL Data Stream

 The default configuration of some HP Printers and HP Digital Sender enables the Remote Firmware Update (RFU) setting, which allows remote attackers to execute arbitrary code by using a session on TCP port 9100 to upload a crafted firmware update.